Cognic-AI/SpiritX_Cognic_AI_02/README.md

 The complete database schema is available in the `database.sql` file in the root directory.
 This file contains:

-- Table definitions for users, roles, players, teams, and team_players
+- Table definitions for users, user_roles, players, teams, and team_players
 - Calculated fields for player statistics (battingStrikeRate, battingAverage, etc.)
 - Calculation logic for player points and player value
 - Views for tournament summary, leaderboard, and player statistics